ac-custom-shaders-patch/plugin-dynamic-conditions/README.md

 CM can automatically export your settings in this form, or you can set them manually.
 To check the available settings, look at [ProgramParams.cs](ProgramParams.cs).

 After config is ready, simply launch the program and pass params as a command line argument.
 Alternatively you can append config to the executable: merge executable file with config file, add integer 0xBEE5 and an integer with the size of config file.

+You can also provide multiple configs and app would start multiple weather simulations for different servers, but assuming how tiny it is, might be easier to just run a separate plugin for each server.